nsidc/qgreenland/doc/contributor-how-to/contribute-layers.md

   qgreenland/config/datasets/new_dataset.py
 ```

+## Fetch the data

 Test the dataset by fetching the data:

 ```
 ./scripts/cli.sh fetch new_dataset_id
 ```
+NOTE: If your fetch command results in an error, there may be issues with
+the entry of your dataset.
+Go back to your dataset.py file and
+make sure that all fields are filled in (abstract, title, etc.) to avoid linting errors.

+## Create new layer

 To create a layer, create new layer directories as needed, and then define your
 new layer in a Python file with a descriptive name within the appropriate layer